 - Place three pieces of firewood on end leaning against each other in the shape of a tripod or tent (see photo).

-- Place three or four of your largest pieces of firewood in the center of the firepit, side by side.
+- Place three or four of your largest pieces of seasoned or kiln dried firewood in the center of the firepit, side by side.